|

 Haydn is well-known for his symphonies, which number 104 in total; perhaps more

 significant, however, was his work in chamber music.
-He is generally considered to be the

 [Top of Page]